ubuntu-dev/Vivaldi/README.md

   library is loaded by Vivaldi.
 Define all your custom Vivaldi types, variables, and functions here.

-* Compile your exension as a shared library with arguments ` -undefined dynamic_lookup -shared -fPIC`.
+* Compile your extension as a shared library with arguments ` -undefined dynamic_lookup -shared -fPIC`.
 The resulting `so` or `dylib` will be available to Vivaldi via `require`.
-For instance, an exension `example.dylib` can be accessed via `require "example"`.
+For instance, an extension `example.dylib` can be accessed via `require "example"`.

 #### Tips ####